Entropy-regularized Wasserstein distributionally robust shape and topology optimization: Presentation of the distributionally robust optimal design problem

 The considered designs are elastic structures contained in a fixed hold-all domain $D \subset \R^d$, that are clamped on a region $\Gamma_D \subset \partial D$ and subjected to traction loads on a disjoint subset $\Gamma_N \subset \partial D$.
 They are represented as density functions $h$ on $D$, i.e.

-where $h(x)$ equals $0$ (resp. $1$) at points $x \in D$ surrounded by void (resp. by material) and $h(x) \in (0,1)$ accounts for a ``grayscale'' region made of a fictitious mixture of material and void.
-The material properties within $D$ are encoded in the Hooke's tensor $A(h)$, which is related to the density function $h$ via the so-called SIMP law:
+\CD{with the meaning that} $h(x)$ equals $0$ (resp. $1$) at points $x \in D$ surrounded by void (resp. by material) and \CD{ that $h(x)$ takes values in $(0,1)$ in ``grayscale'' regions of $D$}, made of a fictitious mixture of material and void.
+The material properties \CD{induced in $D$ by such a density function} are encoded in the Hooke's tensor $A(h)$, which is related to $h$ via the so-called SIMP law:

 where $A$ is the Hooke's law of the reference elastic material, and $\eta \ll 1$ is a small parameter mimicking the presence of void, see e.g. \cite{bendsoe2013topology} about this classical setting.